Year One - Classes Mercury and Venus

 In Year 1, we enjoy working and learning together as one big friendly and enthusiastic team.
 In our classroom, we have a safe space where we are all respected and free to express ourselves without judgement.
 Our children are very supportive of each other and continuously exceed expectations.
-We have a growth mindset and are active learners and are always eager to try new things We develop positive behaviour for learning through the use of 'Secrets of Success'.
+We have a growth mindset, are active learners and are always eager to try new things.
+We develop positive behaviour for learning through the use of 'Secrets of Success'.

 Information for Parents

 - PE for Year 1 is on Tuesday.
 Please ensure your child comes into school wearing their PE kit on this day.
 It is important that your child does not come to school wearing jewellery or earrings on this day as they will not be able to participate.

 Our class rules and reward

 As well as following our school rules, year 1 have a set of class rules which we expect all children to follow.
 These include:

 - Always concentrate during lessons.